campykid/everyday-walpapers/README.md

 ### everyday-walpapers
 The app that change desktop image each time when you restart a computer, using [unsplash](https://unsplash.com/).

-Works only a ubuntu-based distro like Ubuntu, Elenetary, Mint, etc.
+Tested only a ubuntu-based distro like Ubuntu, Elenetary, Mint, etc.

 ##### Usage